 How can you do that?
-I’m not breaking any new ground here, but I hope these three general ideas will be encouraging to you:
+This isn’t breaking any new ground here, but maybe these three general ideas will be encouraging to you:

 - First, use technology—texting, calling, email, Skype, Facetime, whatever you can pull off.
 One dad came up with his own code for “I love you” that he and his child could text to each other.
 Often, technology can make or break relationships, so work hard to use it to open lines of communication.